cmp-202/ssh2shell/README.md

 Trouble shooting:
 -----------------

+* Adding msg command `"msg:Doing something"` to your commands array at key points will help you track the sequence of what has been done as the process runs. (see examples)
 * `Error: Unable to parse private key while generating public key (expected sequence)` is caused by the passphrase being incorrect.
 This confused me because it doesn't indicate the passphrase was the problem but it does indicate that it could not decrypt the private key.
  * Recheck your passphrase for typos or missing chars.
  * Try connecting manually to the host using the exact passhrase used by the code to confirm it works.